-The Award (IAPA) was initiated in 2011 by the College of Art and Design, University of Shanghai, in partnership with two international journals devoted to contemporary public art – Public Art magazine (China) and Public Art Review (United States).
+The International Award for Public Art (IAPA) was initiated in 2011 by the College of Art and Design, University of Shanghai, in partnership with two international journals devoted to contemporary public art – Public Artmagazine (China) and Public Art Review (United States).
 The research, jury process and award ceremony are now overseen by the Institute for Public Art (IPA) with support from the Public Art Workshop at the College of Art and Design, University of Shanghai.

-Advisory Board: John McCORMACK (Auckland); Derrick Cherrie (Brisbane); Jay Pather (Cape Town); Katia Canton (Sao Paulo); WANG DaWei (Shanghai)
+Jack BECKER (USA); John McCORMACK (Auckland); Derrick CHERRIE (Brisbane); Jay PATHER (Cape Town); Katia CANTON (Sao Paulo); WANG DaWei (Shanghai)